rthallisey/maxim/doc/tripleo-upgrade.rst

 Once the operator knows the tag(s), an operator can run a playbook only running tasks with the specified tags or skip any task with the specified tag::

-   # Stop, db_sync, and start the Glance API
+   # Stop, db_sync, and start Glance API
    ansible-playbook -i /etc/tripleo/upgrade-inventory -e @upgrade-vars.yml all-at-once.yml --tags "glance_db_sync,glance_api_systemd_stop,glance_api_systemd_start"

    # Skip all pacemaker tasks for Cinder